danieloskarsson/jsond/README.md

 ### Constants

 A JSOND string literal value that is not valid JSOND grammar SHOULD be interpreted as a value constant and thus REQUIRED in JSON text.

-Valid JSON text is also valid JSOND text.

 ## References